-The Prophet as Lion and Lamb: the Example of Menno Simons
+The Prophet as Both Lion and Lamb: the Example of Menno Simons

 Menno Simons (1496-1561) was so significant a figure in Anabaptism in the Low Countries that the movement could be divided into three phases: “before Menno”, “under Menno” and “after Menno”.
-His travels in the church’s service took him from the Rhineland across the Baltic lands to Danzig (Gdansk) in Poland, and records show that he won followers wherever he went – some of whom died as martyrs, refusing to renounce the truths he had taught them.
+His travels in the church’s service took him from the Rhineland across the Baltic lands to Danzig (Gdansk) in Poland, always in danger, with a price on his head – and accompanied by his wife and children!
+Records show that he won followers wherever he went – some of whom died as martyrs, refusing to renounce the truths he had taught them.
 In the judgement of the Mennonite Encyclopaedia:

 “Menno’s significance lies in the fact that he prevented the collapse of the northern wing of the Anabaptist movement in the days of its greatest trial and built it up on the right Biblical foundation.
 He did this as its leader, speaker, and defender, through his preaching as he journeyed from place to place, and through his simple and searching writings.
 Particularly the Foundation-Book did much to restore the original Anabaptist concepts and principles, which were in grave danger of being lost.